 How do multifocal contact lenses work for my needs?
 Is this a recurring question popping in your head everyday?
 Multifocal contact lenses are developed to allow different lens powers that focus vision at different distances from the wearer.
 You may doubt that this works or does it make sense for your eyesight?
 Let's explore multifocal contact lenses pros and cons and whether they’re right for you!

-How do you know if multifocal contacts make sense for you?
+How do you know if multifocal contacts are the best option for you?
 The following are some pros and cons to consider before and during your eye doctor visit.

 If you're comfortable with monovision lenses, the best option for you is probably to wear them.
 They're cheaper than bifocals and multifocal and are more likely to avoid some of the blurriness associated with these contact lenses.
 Bifocal and multifocal contacts can cause some blurred vision at certain focal lengths, like when looking far away or close up.
 If you want full-time clarity, monovision lenses can be a good choice.